There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignment 1 - BIM Manager 1; (2) assignment 2 - BIM Manager 2; and (3) group Assignment.
+Indicative assessments in this unit are as follows: (1) assignment 1 - BIM Manager 1 and (2) assignment 2 - BIM Manager 2.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Students must be enrolled in 25540 Master of Building Information Modelling (coursework)